WordPress/test-handbook/contributor-day.md

 If you need help setting up your environment, reach out on [Make/Test Slack](https://wordpress.slack.com/archives/C03B0H5J0) and there will be other contributors who can provide additional guidance.

-**Local environment testing is suggested for past contributors, or users with prior development experience.**

 ### Browser-Only Testing
+**Browser-based testing is suggested for users who have not contributed to WordPress before.**

 If you prefer to test using a browser only -- a good option if you have joined Contributor Day at the last minute! -- then you might consider using [WordPress Playground](https://developer.wordpress.org/playground/), or a service like [InstaWP](https://instawp.com) or [TasteWP](https://tastewp.com).

-**Browser-based testing is suggested for users who have not contributed to WordPress before.**

 ### Plugins for Testing
 These plugins may be helpful, or even required, during testing sessions: